andre-argolo/andre-argolo/README.md

 👋 Hi there, I’m @andre-argolo!
 ---------------------------
-I'm a junior software developer and I'm interested in web development, data engineering, automating tasks and clean code!
+I'm a junior software developer and I'm interested in software engineering, data engineering, automating tasks and clean code!

 🏠 - Brazil.